William Haggar, Fairground Film-Maker

 Stephen on the Rack

-I notice that, when the French IMDB is translated into English, not only does Voilet Haggar turn Purple, but "The Sign of the Cross" turns into "The Sign of the Cross-roads"!
+I notice that, when the French IMDB is translated into English, not only does Violet Haggar turn Purple, but "The Sign of the Cross" turns into "The Sign of the Cross-roads"!

 I was delighted to receive a note from Dr John Barnes, historian of the beginnings of the cinema in England, saying how much he admired my book: it was a great contribution to film history, he wrote, and would long remain the definitive work on the subject.
 Betty and I had the priviledge of meeting John at his home in St Ives in April 2008, and later I was also welcomed by his brother, William Barnes, at his home in London.